 We headed back to Fano for the Easter holiday.
 This photo was taken on a morning walk in the countryside after the rain cleared.

 It was a beautiful day when we went to lunch in the hills at Agriturismo La Grotta with a stunning view of the Marche countryside and the Adriatic Sea.

 During that week, we also went inland to the lovely town of Fossombrone and, on an another day, to the seaside Cattolica Aquarium.

 On an exceptionally warm day in April, we headed over to the nearby Hounslow Urban Farm.
 Little T had a great time seeing the animals while I pushed him around on a ride-on tractor.
 He’s become a big animal lover and I foresee many more visits to farms and petting zoos this year!

 Also in April, we visited the Warner Bros.
 Studio Tour: The Making of Harry Potter in Leavesden, Hertfordshire, about a 40 minute drive outside of London.
-This was primarily for me – I’m a huge Harry Potter fan and had been dying to go for a while!
+This was primarily for me – I’m a huge Harry Potter fan and had been wanting to go for a while!
 Overall I enjoyed the behind-the-scenes look at how the movies were made and checking out the sets, but to be honest, it was a bit of a difficult afternoon.
-Little T just started to drop his second nap and the timing was really off; the tour I had booked ended up being right when he would be due to nap, so we arrived with him overtired and very cranky.
 We came back in December for Hogwarts in the Snow and had a great time, I’ll be posting about both visits soon.

 We also went to Cutty Sark, the tea clipper ship and museum located in Greenwich which offers a load of hands-on activities suitable for young children.
 On my bucket list for this year is to head back to Greenwich to visit the National Maritime Museum.